1989 edition of Tour de France won by Greg LeMond with the narrowest margin in its history: eight seconds. It was LeMond’s second Tour victory.

 LeMond used aerobars and aerodynamic helmet also in the final stage, and Fignon did not, again.
 LeMond gave his best, and rode the fastest time trial in Tour de France history to date (still second fastest, only beaten by David Zabriskie in 2005 over a shorter course), averaging 54.545km/h whilst pushing a massive 54×11 gear.

 LeMond chose to ride all out, not allowing any radio contact (other than encouragement) from the team car at all.
 Fignon, by contrast, was getting as much information as possible.

 Fignon had developed saddle sores in stage 19, which gave him pain and made it impossible to sleep in the night before the time trial.

-As LeMond finished and the clock began ticking, Fignon entered the the Place de la Concorde still in front (virtually) by 2 seconds.
-However, he began to falter on the shallow climb up to the top of the Champs-Elysées, losing time before the turn around and finish.
+As LeMond finished and the clock began ticking, Fignon entered the Place de la Concorde still in front (virtually) by 2 seconds.
+However, he began to falter on the shallow climb up to the top of the Champs-Elysées, losing time before the turnaround and finish.
 It was just enough to allow LeMond to grab yellow and win an epic Tour de France.
 The final margin of 8 seconds is the closest finish to a Grand Tour in cycling history.
 After 3,288km, only 150 meters separated Fignon and LeMond (0.00456% of the race distance).
-It was suggested afterwards that if Fignon had cut off his ponytail, the reduction in drag might have been sufficient for him to have won the Tour.
+It was suggested afterward that if Fignon had cut off his ponytail, the reduction in drag might have been sufficient for him to have won the Tour.